sumeetshahu/sumeetshahu/README.md

 - 👀 I’m interested in Python, Sql, Data Analysis, Machine Learning and Deep Learning.
 - 🌱 I’m currently learning Computer Vision.
 - 💞️ I’m looking to collaborate on Machine Learning and Deep Learning projects.
 - 📫 How to reach me ...
-Email: shahusumeet@gmail.com
+Email: shahusumeet@gmail.com Linkedin: https://www.linkedin.com/in/sumeet-shahu/

 <!---
 sumeetshahu/sumeetshahu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.